Taghi Rahmani

 Shireen Hunter describes Rahmani as "a contemporary Iranian intellectual and author of books on religious intellectualism and reason".

 Between 1981 and 2005, he reportedly was sentenced to a total of 5,000 days in prison.
 According to Reporters Without Borders, he is "Iran’s most frequently jailed journalist" and Amnesty International has designated him a prisoner of conscience.

 Rahmani was a senior campaign official for Mehdi Karroubi during 2009 Iranian presidential election.

+Rahmani is married to political activist Narges Mohammadi, the 2023 Nobel Peace Prize recipient.